 What is a home appraisal?
 Everything you need to know

-Problems pertaining to home appraisals are the second-biggest cause of delayed loan settlements, however, according to the National Association of Realtors.
-That’s why it’s important to understand what an appraisal is, why it’s necessary to the mortgage process and how it can impact your loan.
+The appraisal is a critical part of the home-buying or refinancing process; in fact, appraisal issues are the second-most cause of closing delays, according to the National Association of Realtors.
+That’s why it’s important to understand what an appraisal is, why it’s necessary in the mortgage process and how it can impact your home loan.

 What is a home appraisal?